vaishakp/nrsimulations/ICTSEccParallel.md

+# A catalog of numerical relatiity simulations being run at ICTS-TIFR Bengaluru

+The numerical simulations are being run on the sonic cluster.
+They contain details of ongoing, already completed and failed runs till date.

+This page was first created on Feb 20, 2024.

+## Some notes:
+1. Failed sumulations: these have failed a cycle or

+2.
 # ICTSEccParallel

 | Simulation Alias  |    Omega0 |        adot0 |      D0 |   MassRatio | ChiA            | ChiB           | IDType   |   ReferenceTime |   SemiMajorAxis |   Eccentricity |   AnomalyAngle |